Splunk Cloud Service Details

 ISO 27001: Splunk Cloud is ISO/IEC 27001:2013-certified.
 ISO/IEC 27001:2013 is a standard for an information security management system, specifying the policies and procedures for all legal, physical, and technical controls used by an organization to minimize risk to information.
 (View certificate of verification.)

-The following links provide information about Splunk’s terms and policies relating to the Splunk Cloud service:
+The following links provide information about the terms and policies that pertain to the Splunk Cloud service: